D. Y. Patil

-Dnyandeo Yashwantrao Patil (born 22 October 1935) was an Indian politician who was Governor of Bihar, state in eastern India from 29 May 2012 to 26 November 2014.
-He is an educator and was a leader of the Indian National Congress from Maharashtra state.
-He was appointed the Governor of West Bengal (additional charge).
-On 24 December 2018, he joined Nationalist Congress Party.
+Dnyandeo Yashwantrao Patil (born 22 October 1935) is a former Indian politician, best known as the governor of Bihar, West Bengal and Tripura.
+He was a leader of the Indian National Congress from Maharashtra state.

+He received the Padma Shri award in 1991 for social work.

+On 24 December 2018, he joined the Nationalist Congress Party.

 Early life

 He was born at Ambap village in the present-day Kolhapur district, Bombay state.

 Educational institutions

 A number of educational institutions were founded by him, which include: